sisoe24/Nuke-Tools/README.md

 ## Known Issues

-The extension has been tested only on a small amount of simple scripts, so if you encounter any errors feel free to pm or file a bug report with a testable sample of your code.
+The extension has been tested only on a small amount of simple scripts, so if you encounter any errors, would be great to receive a testable sample of the code.

+## Other

+The extension will be installed alongside with [nuke-python-snippets](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.nuke-python-snippets).

 ## Release Notes